tomjaguarpaw/trainings/lynda/fostering-collaboration/decision-making-strategies.md

     * Consensus

-* Consider ungency and size of decision in choosing a decision-making style
+* Consider urgency and size of decision in choosing a decision-making style

 * RACI matrix.
 Who is ...